thawkin3/accessible-tooltips/README.md

 # Accessible Card Components

 This project is meant to teach software engineers how to create accessible tooltips in React.
 It includes good examples and bad examples.
+[View the demo app here.](http://tylerhawkins.info/accessible-tooltips/build/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).